Subhasis-Sahu/SFAL-VSD/README.md

 ![image](https://github.com/Subhasis-Sahu/SFAL-VSD/assets/165357439/7c735fc4-a7a5-43e5-b0b5-053aae3a0876)

 ### Key Terms
-1. **Standard Cell Row**: The area where standard cells are placed, divided into rows with varying heights[2].
+1. **Standard Cell Row**: The area where standard cells are placed, divided into rows with varying heights.
-2. **Flylines**: Virtual connections between macros and IO pads, helping in logical placement and reducing routing resources[2].
+2. **Flylines**: Virtual connections between macros and IO pads, helping in logical placement and reducing routing resources.
-3. **Halo (Keep Out Margin)**: The region around fixed macros where other macros and standard cells cannot be placed[2].
+3. **Halo (Keep Out Margin)**: The region around fixed macros where other macros and standard cells cannot be placed.

 ### Issues with Bad Floorplanning